meysamhadeli/booking-microservices-expressjs/README.md

 #### Docker Compose

-Run this app in docker using the [infrastructure.yaml](./deployments/docker-compose/infrastructure.yaml) file with the below command at the root of the application for `running` our `infrastructure`:
+Run our infrastructure with docker using the [infrastructure.yaml](./deployments/docker-compose/infrastructure.yaml) file with the below command at the root of app:

 ```bash
 docker-compose -f ./deployments/docker-compose/infrastructure.yaml up -d